HuangWenKang/remind-me-v1/Readme.md

 ## Getting started

-Copy the source code of the application to your system.
+Copy the source code of the application to your system and open the workspace `remind-me.code-workspace` in Visual Studio Code.
 The web application is present in the **web** folder in the project directory.
 The Angular application is present in the **/web/ClientApp/** directory.

 ### Prerequisites